Motion perception: First-order motion perception

-Two or more stimuli that are switched on and off in alternation can produce two different motion percepts.
-The first, demonstrated in the figure to the right is "Beta movement", often used in billboard displays, in which an object is perceived as moving when, in fact, a series of stationary images is being presented.
-This is also termed "apparent motion" and is the basis of movies and television.
-However, at faster alternation rates, and if the distance between the stimuli is just right, an illusory "object" the same colour as the background is seen moving between the two stimuli and alternately occluding them.
-This is called the phi phenomenon and is sometimes described as an example of "pure" motion detection uncontaminated, as in Beta movement, by form cues.
-This description is, however, somewhat paradoxical as it is not possible to create such motion in the absence of figural percepts.
+When two or more stimuli are alternatively switched on and off, they can produce two distinct motion perceptions.
+The first, known as beta movement, is demonstrated in the yellow-ball figure and forms the basis for electronic news ticker displays.
+However, at faster alternation rates, and when the distance between the stimuli is optimal, an illusory "object"—matching the background color—appears to move between the stimuli, alternately occluding them.
+This phenomenon is called the phi phenomenon and is often described as an example of "pure" motion detection, uncontaminated by form cues, unlike beta movement.
+Nevertheless, this description is somewhat paradoxical since creating such motion without figural percepts is impossible.

 The phi phenomenon has been referred to as "first-order" motion perception.
 Werner E. Reichardt and Bernard Hassenstein have modelled it in terms of relatively simple "motion sensors" in the visual system, that have evolved to detect a change in luminance at one point on the retina and correlate it with a change in luminance at a neighbouring point on the retina after a short delay.
 Sensors that are proposed to work this way have been referred to as either Hassenstein-Reichardt detectors after the scientists Bernhard Hassenstein and Werner Reichardt, who first modelled them, motion-energy sensors, or Elaborated Reichardt Detectors.
 These sensors are described as detecting motion by spatio-temporal correlation and are considered by some to be plausible models for how the visual system may detect motion.
 (Although, again, the notion of a "pure motion" detector suffers from the problem that there is no "pure motion" stimulus, i.e. a stimulus lacking perceived figure/ground properties).
 There is still considerable debate regarding the accuracy of the model and exact nature of this proposed process.
 It is not clear how the model distinguishes between movements of the eyes and movements of objects in the visual field, both of which produce changes in luminance on points on the retina.